 This is why we recommend a time management assessment tool for the pre-employment process.
 The TestGorilla time management assessment evaluates a candidate’s skills to prioritize tasks according to deadlines, importance, and impact, to plan their work in the most efficient way, and to execute tasks effectively.

-When you offer a time management assessment to candidates, you’ll also gain insight into their ability to reflect on their work, monitor outcomes, and communicate important information with others.
+When you offer a time management assessment to candidates instead of the usual employee integrity testing methods, you’ll also gain insight into their ability to reflect on their work, monitor outcomes, and communicate important information with others.

 Be clear about the rules